564612540/564612540.github.io/_pages/cv.md

 Education
 ======
-* B.S. in Automation, University of Science and Technology of China, 2018.
+* B.S. in Automation, University of Science and Technology of China, July, 2018.
-* M.S. in Electrical Engineering, University of Minnesota, Exp.
-2022.
+* M.S. in Electrical Engineering, University of Minnesota, May 2022.
 * Ph.D in Electrical Engineering, University of Minnesota, Exp.
-2023.
+May 2023.

 Work experience
 ======
+* May 2022 - Sept.
+2022: Research Intern
+  * IBM-MIT Watson AI Lab.
+  * Duties included:
+    - Research on federated learning on graph data.
+    - Develop federated learning algorithm for feature distributed graph data.
+    - Research on Bayesian Optimization with unknown constraints.
+  * Supervisor: Dr. Jie Chen

-* Fall 2018 - Fall 2021: Graduate Research Assistant
+* Fall 2018 - Fall 2022: Graduate Research Assistant
   * Department of Electrical and Computer Engineering, University of Minnesota
   * Duties included:
     - Research on distributed algorithms including federated learning and decentralized optimization.